SEL-Columbia/Revisit-Android/README.md

 $ gradle copyDeps
 ```

 This is better, but Eclipse is probably still complaining about a few missing dependencies.
-We need to add the appsupport-v7 library project and google play library project.
+We need to add the appsupport-v7 library project.
 Follow the directions here: http://developer.android.com/tools/support-library/setup.html

-*Tip: When importing these two libraries from the Extras directory, don't forget to check the "copy Projects into workspace" box.
+*Tip: When importing this library from the Extras directory, don't forget to check the "copy Projects into workspace" box.
 This seems to matter.*

-Once you've added these two libraries

 ### Build and Deploy the Application
 We'll be building and deploying the application from the command line using gradle, NOT through eclipse (though it will likely still work through eclipse once we've used gradle to grab the dependencies).
 To build and deploy, plug in the development device (or enable to emulated device), and run: